scikit-learn/enhancement_proposals/slep006/proposal.rst

 Discussion
 ----------

-One benefit of the explicitness in Solution 4 is that even if it makes use of `**kw` arguments, it does not preclude keywords arguments serving other purposes in addition.
-That is, in addition to requesting sample props, a future proposal could allow estimators to request feature metadata or other keys.
+One benefit of the explicitness in this proposal is that even if it makes use of `**kw` arguments, it does not preclude keywords arguments serving other purposes in addition.
+That is, in addition to requesting sample metadata, a future proposal could allow estimators to request feature metadata or other keys.